tendermint/faucet/README.md

 ### Request tokens

-You can request tokens by sending a `POST` request to any path on the server, with a key address in a `JSON`:
+You can request tokens by sending a `POST` request to the faucet, with a key address in a `JSON`:

 ```bash
 $ curl -X POST -d '{"address": "cosmos1kd63kkhtswlh5vcx5nd26fjmr9av74yd4sf8ve"}' http://localhost:8000